 - LDL results are usually calculated, based on the other three results

 People are often asked to fast before having their cholesterol checked.
 This is because triglycerides can increase after eating, and this can cause a falsely low LDL to be calculated.
-However, experts have recently concluded that in most cases, it’s not necessary for people to fast; it’s inconvenient and only makes a small difference in test results.
+However, research suggests that in most cases, it’s not necessary for people to fast; it’s inconvenient and only makes a small difference in test results.

 What the lipid panel is often used for: